King County Superior Court Exhibit Requirements

 King County Superior Court Exhibit FAQs

-How do I mark exhibits for King County Superior Court?
+How do plaintiffs and defendants mark exhibits differently at King County Superior Court?

-At King County Superior Court, plaintiffs typically use Exhibit 1, 2, 3... while defendants use Exhibit A, B, C....
-The primary rule governing exhibits is CR 26 / King County Local Rules.
-Always verify with the specific judge's standing orders.
+Plaintiffs typically use Exhibit 1, 2, 3... while defendants use Exhibit A, B, C..., under CR 26 / King County Local Civil Rules.
+Individual departments can vary this convention, so confirm with the assigned judge's standing orders before trial.

-What are the file size limits at King County Superior Court?
+What's the most common exhibit mistake attorneys make at King County Superior Court?

-Does ExhibitPrep work for King County Superior Court?
+Does ExhibitPrep produce exhibits that comply with King County Superior Court requirements?

 Related